louisdevie/birdway/docs/source/docs/v0.1/ref.md

 ```
 break     params
-const     print
+catch     print
-do        println
+const     println
-else      read
+continue  read
-enum      readln
+do        readln
-false     return
+else      return
-for       struct
+enum      struct
-from      then
+false     then
-func      throw
+for       throw
-if        to
+from      to
-in        true
+func      true
-let       try
+if        try
-next      use
+in        use
-null      while
+let       while
-on
+null
 ```